SuadeLabs/fire/documentation/README.md

 ```

 # JSON
-JSON is short for "Javascript Object Notation" and defines the format for an "object."
+JSON is short for "Javascript Object Notation" and defines the format for an "object".
 An object in programming terms can be a variable, data structure or a function (basically anything).
 More commonly, in Object-Oriented programming an object typically refers to an Instance of a Class.
 That is to say, a specific description of something more general.
-Like a Goat being an instance of the Class "Animal."
+Like a Goat being an instance of the Class "Animal".

 For our purposes, we can just consider JSON to be the data and a JSON-schema to just define the format for that data, ie. what it needs to *look like* so the computer can understand where things are when it receives it.